The 2024 Duncan Fraser Award Committee along with the IFEES Executive Committee is pleased to announce Daniel B. Oerther as the 2024 Award recipient.

-The 2024 Global Award will be presented at the IFEES annual awards dinner during the World Engineering Education Forum (WEEF) in Sydney, Australia from December 2 – 5, 2024.
+The 2024 Global Award was presented at the IFEES annual awards dinner during the World Engineering Education Forum (WEEF) in Sydney, Australia from December 2 – 5, 2024.
 The award recipient will receive a one-time monetary prize of US $1,000, an award, a travel stipend for an economy round-trip ticket, and lodging at our WEEF 2024 conference hotel in Sydney.

 The latter days of apartheid were the backdrop for the beginning of Fraser’s career.
 In an increasingly diverse classroom, Fraser was devoted to the success of all students–particularly those from poor educational backgrounds.
 After a series of trial and error early in his career, Fraser successfully adapted methods that he learned through the literature on minority engineering programs in the USA to develop collaborative study groups, which led to a breakthrough with his students.